 DIY Hair Lightener Spray Recipe Plus How To Lighten Hair Naturally

 Want to learn how to lighten hair naturally?
-Discover different ways for to naturally lighten your hair with everyday ingredients, such as honey, chamomile, lemon juice, and salt.
+Discover different ways to naturally lighten your hair with everyday ingredients, such as honey, chamomile, lemon juice, and salt.
 You will also learn how to create a DIY hair lightener spray, that sets soft highlights and gives your mane a healthy, sun-kissed glow.

 These simple, natural hair care recipes are perfect for summer.
 However, you can use them year round to give your hair a lift even in winter months when there’s less sun to bring out natural highlights, and hair looks dull.
 You’ll find that not only are these ways to lighten naturally more affordable than a salon visit, but they are also less likely to cause hair damage.